Macanese Patois: Cantonese

 Cantonese contributions include amui ("(Chinese) girl") coming from 阿妹 ("little sister") and laissi ("gift of cash") coming from 利是 ("red packets").

 In some cases, there may be two words in Macanese meaning the same thing but of different origins, for example pâm (from Portuguese pão) and min-pau (from Cantonese 麵包) both meaning "bread".
 In this particular case, min-pau is the more common word, however this may vary with other cases.
 In addition, pâm is also used in some fixed phrases, such as pâm-di-casa (lit. "home bread"), a type of sweet bread that is/was typically baked at home by Macanese.
+Another instance is the name for the country Portugal, where some Macanese may simply refer to it as Portugal, but more commonly, the country is referred to as Saiong, a borrowing from Cantonese 西洋 ("the West", lit. "western sea").

 In addition to directly borrowing words, one somewhat common feature is the calquing of phrases from Cantonese into Macanese, for example nê-bôm (negative imperative particle, "don't") derived from Portuguese não é bom ("it is not good"), but actually semantically being a calque of Cantonese 唔好 ("don't", lit. "not good").

 Some words may be derived from (Indo-)Portuguese but take on senses of related words from Cantonese, for example vangueâ ("to faint; to feel dizzy") originally coming from Indo-Portuguese bangueiro ("drunk; high") but being supplanted semantically by Cantonese 暈 ("dizzy; to feel dizzy"); or caréta ("car; any kind of vehicle") coming from Portuguese carreta ("cart") but being semantically supplanted by Cantonese 車, with the same meaning as the Macanese term.
-Even the word for "money", sapeca, may be a semantic loan from Cantonese 錢, as the term used to only refer to coins with square holes in the middle (compare French cognate sapèque).
+Even the word for "money", sapeca, may be a semantic loan from Cantonese 錢, as the term used to only refer to coins with square holes in the middle (compare the French cognate sapèque).